Azure/functions-action/README.md

     build:
       runs-on: ubuntu-latest
       steps:
+        # ...checkout your repository
         # ...required build steps for your language
+        # ...upload your build artifact

     deploy:
       runs-on: ubuntu-latest
       needs: build
       steps:
+        # ...download your build artifact

         - name: 'Log in to Azure with AZ CLI'
           uses: azure/login@v2
           with: